-A student must complete all requirements for a standard or special diploma in order to participate in his/her high school graduation ceremony.
+A student must complete all requirements for a standard or special diploma or a high school certificate of completion in order to participate in his/her high school graduation ceremony.
 A student must be registered at a Madison District high school prior to the start of the last nine weeks of the senior year in order to participate in that high school's graduation ceremony.
-A full-time virtual school student will not be allowed to participate in graduation at his or her zoned school.
+Madison Virtual School students will be allowed to participate in graduation at his or her zoned school.